cea-trust-platform/cea-trust-platform.github.io/links.md

 - **ICoCo**

 	ICoCo stands for Interface for Code Coupling.
 This is a norm that a code may choose to implement to facilitate its coupling with other ICoCo-compliant codes.
 The public ICoCo git repository is available **[here](https://github.com/cea-trust-platform/icoco-coupling)**.

+	For TRUST users, it is directly possible to use ICoCo via a python package (SWIG wrapper).
+This is built within the ICoCo's tool distributed with the TRUST platform.

+	For TRUST Baltiks users, you should check out **[this](https://github.com/cea-trust-platform/icoco-swig-baltik)** project in order to use ICoCo within its python interface.